dat-rohit/dat-rohit.github.io/content/index.md

 #### news

+2025-09-22 :: Joined Raidium as a Machine Learning Engineer

 2025-08-28 :: Graduated from Seoul National University & Télécom SudParis

 2025-07-05 :: Awarded Jury's honorable mention at Google DeepMind's "Solve for Healthcare and Life Sciences with Gemma" hackathon

-2024-08-01 :: Joined AIRS Medical in Seoul as a research scientist intern
+2024-08-01 :: Joined AIRS Medical in Seoul as a Research Scientist Intern

 [View All News →](news)